Table of Contents

 - The player who lost the last Game is allowed to choose whatever characters, game modes, or character order he desires.

 - Reporting Rule Violations: At some point during the tournament, a player may violate either the tournament rules or the rules for a particular game in a tournament.
-For example, a player may switch his character selection after he won the previous game (a tournament rule violation) or he may choose Akuma in Street Fighter II Super Turbo or do the Gambit Glitch in Marvel vs Capcom 2 (a tournament game violation).
+For example, a player may switch his character selection after he won the previous game (a tournament rule violation) or he may choose Akuma in Street Fighter II Super Turbo or do a game freezing glitch in Street Fighter (a tournament game violation).
 The following rules apply toward rectifying rule violations.

 - It is the responsibly of the players in the Match to detect all Match Rule violations and report them to a Judge immediately.